obss/trapper/README.md

 5) **MetricHandler**:
     This class is responsible for postprocess operations applied to prediction outputs.
-    In this particular class it is needed to transform the prediction outputs to a suitable format to be fed in metrics for computation.
-For example, using BLEU in a language generation task, the prediction outputs need to be converted to string or list of strings, which is the behavior of the default implementation.
+   This is performed for transforming the prediction outputs to a
+    suitable format to be fed in metrics for computation.
+For example, while using BLEU in a language generation task, the prediction outputs need to be converted to string or list of strings, which is the behavior of the default implementation.
 However, for extractive question answering task in which the prediction outputs are returned as